Reiss1x/uolhost-backend-challenge/README.md

 The application layout was based on the provided design, Fidelity to the proposed layout was maintained.

 ### Built with:
-- Java, SpringBoot, JPA, Hibernate.
+- Java, SpringBoot, JPA, Hibernate, H2 Database.

 ## How to run: